NmVAson/the-folded-elephant/README.md

 # The Folded Elephant
-### Sentiments that don't require a trip to the grocery store.
+### Sentiments that don't require a trip to the store.

 \* Copyright pending